Avi197/Vietnamese_word_vector/README.md

 # Word_vector_github

-remind myself to get list of high frequency words
-Pre-processing scripts for news data

 using visim-400 data for similarity test calculate cosine similarity of word pair compare the cosine similarity to the [0,10] scale similarity of visim data